jbangdev/jbang-vscode/README.md

 - Partial support for `build.jbang` files: If a folder containing `build.jbang` is opened, it'll be used to configure the Java settings of its //SOURCES.
 Currently, changes in `build.jbang` require manually triggering the `JBang > Synchronize JBang` command (via codelens or context menu) to take effect.
 - Export the script as a native binary, by right-clicking on the script and selecting the `JBang > Export as native binary` menu.
 This requires GraalVM to be installed with the native-image extension.
 See https://www.jbang.dev/documentation/guide/latest/usage.html#build-and-run-native-image-experimental
 - Automagically configures JBang-managed JDKs, i.e. no need to configure `java.configuration.runtimes`.
+- Partial support for Kotlin and Groovy scripts: completion for directive and run command are available, but no classpath management when editing the files.

 ## Preferences
 - `jbang.home`: Specifies the folder path to the JBang directory (not the executable), eg. `~/.sdkman/candidates/jbang/current`.
 On Windows, backslashes must be escaped, eg `C:\\ProgramData\\chocolatey\\lib\\jbang`.
 Used by the `JBang: Create a new script` wizard and the `Run JBang` code lens.
 Useful in case `jbang` is not automatically picked up from the $PATH, for some reason.